How to Start a House Flipping Business in 2022

 Work with a Realtor

-For business owners, local realtors have the inside scoop on where the hottest neighborhoods are located – along with migration trends.
+Local realtors have the inside scoop on where the hottest neighborhoods are for business owners, along with migration trends.

 They have the latest information on recently sold properties and other data that help find suitable homes for flipping.